openshift-pipelines/pipelines-as-code/docs/content/docs/guide/statuses.md

 ![log snippet](/images/snippet-failure-message.png)

-### Error detection from containers logs as Github Annotation
+### Error detection from containers logs as GitHub Annotation

 If you enable the `error-detection-from-container-logs` option in the pipeline-as-code configuration map, Pipelines as Code will attempt to detect